 4. Identification of nonconforming material

-- Describe various methods of identifying nonconforming material such as tagging, labeling, and segregating.
+- Describe and apply various methods of identifying nonconforming material, such as tagging, labeling, and segregating.
 (Apply)

-- Define and describe levels of severity (critical, major, and minor) and apply them to product features and defects.
+- Define and describe levels of severity (i.e., critical, major, and minor) and apply them to product features and defects.
 (Apply)

 6. Disposition of nonconforming material

-- Describe disposition methods including rework, reprocess, reinspect, scrap, and customer waiver, as determined by a material review board (MRB) or other authority.
-(Apply)
+- Describe disposition methods, such as rework, reprocess, reinspect, scrap, and customer waiver as determined by a material review board (MRB) or other authority.
+(Understand)

 |